fsctcommunity/Policies/linux_installed/README.md

 Leverages the script "yum_installed_packages.sh" to query the YUM database for all installed packages.
 Import the XML file "Yum Installed Packages -- SC Based.xml" and import the above script into the policy to query YUM based machines with the SecureConnector installed.

-# Linux Server Agent Managed

-With the introduction of the Linux Server Agent in 8.2.2 scripts that check for the status of "SecureConnector Managed" need to change to leverage the Linux Server Agent.
-We will leverage the "Linux Server Expected Script Result" condition instead of "SecureConenctor Managed."
-The scripts will be copied over to the local endpoint and run from the /tmp location unless otherwise specificed.